jedi-academy/learn-2420/data/assignments/assignment3.md

 ##Background

-Your Pi needs to be running a web server (on port 80), with a "Hello world" default page.
+Your Pi has a service running on port 5000, per the last assignment.
+You also have secure SSH setup, with no remote root access and with keypairs needed to login, right?

-You will need a guest/visitor user account.
+You will need a guest/visitor user account, and they are to have SSH access.

-You also need SSH running, for your guests.

-##Job 1 - Assessment
+###Job 1 - Assessment - NOT

-Do not attempt any hardening before doing this.

-Install & run the OpenSCAP tools, and see what it thinks of your configuration.

-Include the report summary, and an excerpt from the report details if it is extensive.

-Suggestion: the OpenSCAP security guide would be an interesting read.
+You did this last week.

 ##Job 2 - Hardening